bnnyng/garden/content/templates/daily-note.md

 >3.
 Increase friction between myself and binging.
 >4.
 Clean up environmental triggers (scale, social media, pause diet content, put away triggering items).

-> What are my weekly goals?

-1. Be relapse-free for the majority of the days in the week.
-2. Wake up at or before 9:00 AM each day, again.
-3. Draft all my essay responses for [[20231221-application-santa-fe-institute-undergraduate-research]].
+> Weekly goals:

-> Why are my weekly goals important to me *today*?
+> 1. Why are my weekly goals important me to *today*?

-> How do I need to show up *today* to achieve these goals?
+> 2. How do I need to show up *today* to achieve these goals?
 What action items will help me move towards my goals, and what intentional thoughts will help me get those items done?

+**Goal 1:** Be relapse-free for the majority of the days in the week.

+**Goal 2:** Wake up at or before 9:00 AM each day, again.

+**Goal 3:** Draft all my essay responses for [[20231221-application-santa-fe-institute-undergraduate-research]].

 > Themed journal question: